 The Anxiety Reaper

 Having experience working in the hospitality industry, even if the back of house was chaotic, we still had to come out to serve with a smile to give that illusion that everything was running smoothly.
 Well, I adopted this approach in my life.
 Boy did I fool a lot of people.
 Over the years the demands of life chipped away at me.
 I gradually became numb.
 I took a deep breath, opened the door and smiled my way through the day.

 I remember from a baby, my son enjoyed being in the water.
 To make him happy I enrolled him in swimming lessons for beginners.
 This did not go to plan.
 The instructor said to me in front of the other parents that my son was not listening to her and from then on, he was left standing in the pool as she taught the other children.
 I immediately stopped his lessons here.

 I remember one time taking my son food shopping, he started stimming.
 The guy in front of me told me off for him making too much noise and that I should smack him.
 Also, along the way, friends disappeared.
 At this moment, I felt like we had been shunned by society.

 I felt guilty having my mum (who was looking after my nan who had Alzheimer’s) looking after my son as I worked part-time.
 Suffering from migraines and lack of sleep, I continued prodding along until one day at work I just froze.
 I cried uncontrollably and was mentally and physically exhausted.
 Anxiety had taken over my life.

 With Struggle Comes Love

 Through all the hurdles and this hard climb up the mountain, I gathered strength.
-I understand the meaning of unconditional love and am more determined because of this.
 The things I want to do in life, I just do them.